J. J. McAlester: Lt. Governor of Oklahoma and death

 As a member of the Democratic Party he was elected as Lieutenant Governor of Oklahoma with 118,544 votes (49.3%), winning against Republican candidate and former Choctaw chief Gilbert Dukes with 94,621 votes (39.4%), with Socialist candidate John G. Wills reaching nearly 10%.
 During his tenure McAlester had the occasion to serve as acting governor of Oklahoma, during the absence of Governor Lee Cruce from the state, as evidenced by a pardon he issued in 1915 in the case of Sibenaler v.
 State (1915 OK CR 45).

 He died on September 21, 1920, in McAlester.
 He is buried in the Masonic Section of Oak Hill Cemetery.

 Legacy

 McAlester House, J. J. McAlester's home in McAlester, Oklahoma, was listed on the National Register of Historic Places listings in Pittsburg County, Oklahoma in 1980.
-One of his daughter's, Sudie McAlester, married Choctaw Chief Victor Locke Jr. A 2.5 ton chunk of coal sits from McAlester's mines was displayed at the 1921 World's fair, left in his yard for several years, and then given to McAlester High School where its been displayed outdoors since the mid-1980s.
+One of his daughters, Sudie McAlester, married Choctaw Chief Victor Locke Jr. A 2.5-ton chunk of coal sits from McAlester's mines was displayed at the 1921 World's fair, left in his yard for several years, and then given to McAlester High School where it has been displayed outdoors since the mid-1980s.